 MariaDB Database Clustering in Multi-Cloud Environments

-If SLA proposed by one cloud service provider is not enough, there’s always an option to create a disaster recovery site outside of that provider.
+If the SLA proposed by one cloud service provider is not enough, there’s always an option to create a disaster recovery site outside of that provider.

-Speed of light is quite high but it is finite, every hop, every router also adds some latency into the network infrastructure.
+Speed of light is quite high but it is finite.
+Every hop and every router also adds some latency into the network infrastructure.

-MariaDB Cluster works great on low-latency networks.
+This is an issue because a MariaDB cluster works best on low-latency networks.
 It is a quorum-based cluster where prompt communication between all nodes is required to keep the operations smooth.
-Increase in network latency will impact cluster operations, especially performance of the writes.
+Increases in network latency will impact cluster operations, especially performance of the writes.